-The statistical results of the annual average number of -CG return stroke, +CG return stroke, all types of stroke, as well as the mean stroke density of four regions are shown in Tab.
-1. The data indicates a sequential decrease in lightning activity across the four regions.
-Fig. 2 displays the distribution of annual average CG stroke density from 2016-2022.
+The statistical results of the annual average number of -CG return strokes, +CG return strokes, all types of stroke, and the mean stroke density of the four regions are shown in Table 1.
+The data indicate a sequential decrease in lightning activity across the four regions.
+Figure 2 displays the distribution of annual average CG stroke density from 2016-2022.
 When calculating lightning density, it is necessary to determine the size of grid cells.
-According to the research of Diendorfer (2008), lightning is a highly stochastic phenomenon, and if we require an uncertainty of less than ± 20 % per grid cell, there should be more than 80 events in it.
-Therefore, we establish the grid size as 0.25° ×0.25°, ensuring that the results are within the confidence interval for almost all regions, except part of areas in Xinjiang and Tibet.
+According to the research of Diendorfer (2008), lightning is a highly stochastic phenomenon, and if we require an uncertainty of less than $\pm 20\%$ per grid cell, there should be more than 80 events in it.
+Therefore, we establish the grid size as $0.25^{\circ} \times 0.25^{\circ}$, ensuring that the results are within the confidence interval for almost all regions, except for part of the areas in Xinjiang and Tibet.
 Lightning primarily occurs in convective precipitation and, to a lesser extent, in stratus cloud precipitation.
-Generally, the spatial distribution of lightning stroke in Fig. 2 is consistent with the distribution of annual average precipitation in China, as illustrated in Fig. 3 in Jin et al. (2021).
+Generally, the spatial distribution of lightning strokes in Fig. 2 is consistent with the distribution of annual average precipitation in China, as illustrated in Fig. 3 in Jin et al. (2021).